sandialabs/stpphawkes/README.md

 v0.2.0 is on [CRAN](https://cran.r-project.org/package=stpphawkes)
 and can be installed as
 > `install.packages("stpphawkes")`

-For a more up to date, but may not be stable version from git repository.
-This version has RBFGS while CRAN does not.

 1. Download zip or tar.gz of package or clone repository
 2. Install into R (> 4.1.0)